No matter how good your product is, or how well your team works, you will receive negative comments on social media. It’s unavoidable.

 Tell me: What do you think?
 Are these messages automated or written by real people?

-The Delta Air Lines’ messages are written by a real person, and not automated.
-They show that the company’s representative really cares about the customer and genuinely wants to help.
+Delta Air Lines’ messages are written personally and are not automated.
+This shows that the company really cares about its customers and wants to help genuinely.

 Step 7.
 Reply instantly